Bride picotée

 Bride picotée (Breedpee-koh-tay) is an old type of point lace that consists of a large mesh or foundation surrounded by small picots.
 The lace gets its alternative names, Bride épinglé and Bride boucle, from the use of pins pricked into the parchment pattern to form picots or boucles.
 The "bride picotée" was a distinctive specialty of Point d'Argentan, which may be a vestige of early Venetian lace-making techniques.

 History

 Bury Palliser, an English art historian, characterized the "Bride picotee" as a lost art and a forgotten stitching skill.
-It is the case that the previous female workers had passed away without having any apprentices.
+It is the case that the previous female workers had died without having any apprentices.
 According to her description, this stitch involves a six-sided button-hole bride mesh that was adorned with a fringe of three or four picots or pearls around each side.
 Several attempts were made to rediscover the technique of Bride Picotée, with one such attempt gaining prominence as a subject in an English novel titled Bride Picotée, written by Margaret Roberts, published in 1883.